TV Shopper

-TV Shopper, also known as Your Television Shopper or Kathi Norris' Television Shopper, was an early American daytime television series which aired on the DuMont Television Network at 10:30 am ET from November 1, 1948 to December 1, 1950.
+TV Shopper, also known as Your Television Shopper or Kathi Norris' Television Shopper, is an early American daytime television series which aired on the DuMont Television Network at 10:30 am ET from November 1, 1948 to December 1, 1950.

 The show was hosted by Kathi Norris, also host of DuMont's Spin the Picture, and was an early example of a TV shopping show.
 Johnny Stearns recalled that his wife Mary Kay had received an offer to be a model for this or a similar program, but, at his request, refused and instead did television's first sitcom, Mary Kay and Johnny.

+Overview

+The program evolved from Norris's experiences as a wife and mother, when she gathered with other women in her neighborhood for coffee and conversation, which usually related to shopping.
+The show's concept was that she was dropping into viewers' homes to chat with them.
+In preparation for broadcasts, Norris shopped, looking for "good buys, new gadgets and interesting gimmicks".
+After she presented her discoveries on the program, viewers who liked the items could order them with help from the program's seven-person staff.

 Episode status

 As with most DuMont Network programs, no episodes of TV Shopper are known to survive today.